kubernetes/community/contributors/devel/sig-testing/testing.md

 Please refer to [End-to-End Testing in Kubernetes](e2e-tests.md).

-## Running your contribution through Kubernetes CI/CD
+## Running your contribution through Kubernetes CI
 Once you open a PR, [`prow`][prow-url] runs pre-submit tests in CI.
 You can find more about `prow` in [kubernetes/test-infra][prow-git] and in [this blog post][prow-doc] on automation involved in testing PRs to Kubernetes.

 If you are not a [Kubernetes org member][membership], another org member will need to run [`/ok-to-test`][ok-to-test] on your PR.